 Explore the Caldeira Velha

 Caldeira Velha lies in the crater of the Fogo Volcano and is part of the São Miguel Natural Park.
 It has held the status of Natural and Regional Monument since 2008.
+This site, recognized as a biosphere reserve, plays a vital role in the fauna and flora of the Laurissilva forests.
+It is home to tree ferns and other unique species.

 The area features three hot water pools from the Lagoa do Fogo Volcanic Complex.
 Visitors can also explore fumaroles, gasification areas, a thermal spring, and a scenic hiking trail.